 Assist students with their client casework that includes training and advising new students each semester on creating and preparing legal documents (e.g. briefs, exhibits, discovery materials, notices, certificates of service, tables of authority, affidavits, translations, researching/understanding court rules, etc.).

 Provide students with administrative support in preparing correspondence, mailings, court filings, prison visits, and legal phone calls.

-Responsible for collecting work from students and integrating it with that of their supervising attorney(s).
+Collect work from students and integrate it with that of their supervising attorney(s).
 This includes reconciling various document versions from multiple students, faculty members and external co-counsel.

-Maintain hardcopy and electronic version of all client files.
+Maintain meticulous client records (hardcopy and electronic version of all files).

-Data entry of all new and closing client case file information into the case management system, and produce monthly reports for division head
+Data entry of all new and closing client case file information into the case management system, and produce monthly reports for the Legal Practice Administrator.

-Manage and maintain files and offices of assigned attorneys.
-Keep offices and files orderly.
+Manage and maintain client files of assigned attorneys.
+Keep client files orderly.